What is the program?

 - An addiction medicine model of providing pharmaceutical alternatives often clashes with the goals and values of harm reduction and has limited reach and impact.
 Restrictions such as urine drug screening, OAT as a condition of safe supply, short prescription durations and framing all drug use as addiction are barriers to access.

 - Safe supply is not the only answer to the toxic drug poisoning crisis and will not address other needs such as secure housing and access to healthcare, although it can act as a bridge to these services.
-Safe supply much be considered with other interventions including the decriminalization and legalization of drugs.
+Safe supply must be considered with other interventions including the decriminalization and legalization of drugs.

 - A Practice Brief: Implementing the Victoria SAFER Initiative